 Testing regions have been established to provide similarity by geography and crop maturity.
 Corn grain products within a 10-day maturity range are pooled into a single all-season test or split into early- and full-season tests depending on entry volume.
 All corn grain products entered in a region are

 planted at each of 6 test locations within the region.
 To see our U.S. corn grain testing regions, click the

-Maps link.
+Overview Map link.
 Region maps with county and location details can be seen by clicking the region of interest.

 Test locations are selected to represent the geographic diversity within a region.
 Ideal sites have uniform, well-drained soils where farmer hosts use standard production practices for the area.
 Typically, all tests at a location are conducted adjacent to each other to minimize yield variance between tests.

 Seed companies and/or seed distributors are invited to submit their best corn grain products within specified test maturity limits to desired test regions.
 They provide high-quality seed from commercial lots and fees to enter

 FIRST tests.
 The only exceptions are check products (CK after product names, i.e. x1234 CK), chosen by

 FIRST managers to bridge results between early- and full-season tests, and Grower Comparison products (GC after the product name), provided by host farmers for their knowledge as test space permits.

 Products are replicated three times minimum per test and grouped in sub-blocks arranged in replication blocks from front to back and side to side.
 This provides more precision in yield measurement and

 flexibility should a disruptive event (i.e. standing water) require elimination